ridiculoys/ridiculoys/README.md

 <a href="https://www.instagram.com/ridiculoys/" target="blank"><img src="https://img.shields.io/badge/get%20updates%20about%20me-grey?style=for-the-badge&logo=instagram" alt="ridiculoys" /></a>
 </p>

+Fun facts about me:
+- 💻 I have six years of experience in creating applications, programs, games, and websites using various programming languages.
+(Python, C, C#, Java, R, JavaScript/TyppScript, and many more

+- 🎓 I was a consistent academic awardee in the university and I have also competed and received awards in several local, national, and international competitive programming and debate competitions.

+- 📝 You can find me doing research on the side (Singapore Management University and University of the Philippines Los Baños).
+(I just got accepted to the Computing Conference 2025 in London!)

-- 👩‍💻 I’m currently working with [Offshorly](https://offshorly.com/) to build products that use the latest technologies in the industry.
+- 👩‍💻 I have worked with [Offshorly](https://offshorly.com/) as an Full Stack AI Engineer to build products and technical solutions that use the latest technologies in the industry.
+I have worked with startups such as Pathfinder as well!

 - 🏥 I have also worked with [Dashlabs.ai](https://dashlabs.ai/), a YC startup, to provide the world’s first DIY lab software.

 - 🔭 I also went to Singapore last August to November 2022 to work with [Singapore Management University](https://scis.smu.edu.sg/people/staff/research-staffvisitor).
 I was under a research internship called the Google exploreCS Research 2022.
 My research areas were Artificial Intelligence & Data Science.

-- 🌱 I’m currently interested in **artificial intelligence, cloud technology, web development, and cybersecurity.**

-- 📫 You can reach me at **lltalip@up.edu.ph**
+- 📫 You can reach me at **louisetalip@gmail.com** or **loystalip@google.com** for business-related stuff

 <h3 align="left">Connect with me:</h3>
 <p align="left">